 Gastric Sleeve: After the Surgery in 6 Months

 During this period, all kinds of soup without flour, boiled red or white meat, and grilled fish can be consumed.
 But it must be thoroughly chewed.
 Dried fruit can be consumed with 1 ball of light ice cream 1 time per week.
 Again, there should be at least half an hour between food and liquid consumption.

 Gastric Sleeve: After the Surgery in 12 Months

 Consumption should not exceed 4 meals, including 3 main meals and 1 protein-rich meal.
 In general, foods high in protein with low calories should be consumed.
 If vomiting occurs when switching to solid foods, liquid consumption should be done for the next 12-24 hours.
-Soda, mineral water and carbonated beverages should not be consumed, and doctor’s approval should be obtained for alcohol consumption.
+Soda, mineral water, and carbonated beverages should not be consumed, and a doctor’s approval should be obtained for alcohol consumption.
 No matter what period you eat, you should definitely follow a healthy eating plan.
 Because every period after surgery is very important for the patient.